-- Now choose Run as administrator option on the context menu.
+- Now choose the Run as administrator option on the context menu.

-- If User Account Control dialog appears up, click Yes to permit the access.
+- If the User Account Control dialog appears up, click Yes to permit the access.

-- Near blinking cursor, type command is written below followed by Enter to execute the code-
+- Near blinking cursor, type command is written below followed by the Enter to execute the code-

 - Once this process is completed, Reboot your PC and check if the error has solved or not.